tingtun/ansible-playbook-gitlab/readme.md

     ansible-playbook 3.yml

-Log in to the box and Add this to the file:
+Log in to the server and adjust the Nginx configuration:

     vi /etc/nginx/sites-available/gitlab

     listen 80;
     server_name localhost;